Nara's World Heritage Sites

 - Mount Kasuga Primeval Forest

-Unlike many UNESCO sites, the "Historic Monuments of Ancient Nara" were not registered as eight individual cultural assets, but were instead listed all together as one.
-The World Heritage Sites of Ancient Nara together tell the story of the city's rich cultural value.
+◆ Nara City as a whole is a World Heritage Site.
+Unlike many UNESCO sites, the "Historic Monuments of Ancient Nara" were not registered as eight individual cultural assets but were instead listed as one.
+Together, the World Heritage Sites of Ancient Nara tell the story of the city's rich cultural value.

 Why the "Historic Monuments of Ancient Nara" were selected